Prompt, Expert Treatment for Stroke Patients

 Rancho Springs Medical Center's multidisciplinary stroke team, which includes emergency personnel, neurologists, neurosurgeons and radiologists, are ready 24 hours a day to quickly respond to stroke emergencies and begin treatment.
-Services and treatments for patients are focused on stroke education, prevention and intervention and rehabilitation.
+Services and treatments for patients are focused on stroke education, prevention, intervention and rehabilitation.
+Southwest Healthcare System also offers 24/7 tele-neurology services provided by vascular neurologists from UC San Diego Health.

-Rancho Springs is a Certified Primary Stroke Center by The Joint Commission.
+Rancho Springs has been certified by The Joint Commission as an Advanced Primary Stroke Center since 2015.
 This distinction recognizes centers that make exceptional efforts to foster better outcomes for stroke care.

 A stroke is what occurs when blood flow to the brain is blocked or stopped.
 Within a few minutes of a stroke, brain cells begin to die.
 According to the American Heart Association, stroke is the third leading cause of death in the US and can lead to long-term disability.
 Problems that can arise include weakness in an arm or leg after a small stroke to paralysis and loss of speech in larger strokes.
 This is why it's so important for someone who is having a stroke to get medical attention as quickly as possible.
 Stroke affects about one person every four minutes in the US, according to the Centers for Disease Control and Prevention.